 Interestingly, benefits were experienced by both caffeinated and decaffeinated coffee drinkers.
-The news, which the Giornale di Sicilia made popular online in Italy, also explained that non-smokers were those enjoying the most perks from coffee: they saw their risks of dying of a premature death diminishing of 8-15%.
+The news, which the Giornale di Sicilia made popular online in Italy, also explained that non-smokers were those enjoying the most perks from coffee!
+They saw their risks of dying of a premature death diminishing by 8-15%.

 Ding, leader of the research team, underlined that “coffee contains bio-active substances, which help reduce insulin, as well as systemic inflammations.
-It’s also rich in anti-oxidants and magnesium.”
-Another essential factor discovered by Ming’s work is that coffee may have antidepressive characteristics.
+It’s also rich in antioxidants and magnesium.”
+Another essential factor discovered by Ming’s work is that coffee may have anti-depressive characteristics.
 Of course, the scientist continues, more studies should be conducted to understand the mechanisms causing such benefits.

 Another Harvard luminary, Alberto Ascherio, professor of epidemiology and nutrition, and part of the Harvard T.H.
 Chan School of Public Health, has discovered that drinking four or five cups of coffee per day could cut the risk of getting Parkinson Disease down in a half, compared to that of people who enjoy little or no caffeine.
-You can check out this very interesting Harvard University video about the benefits of coffee, but not before having read the rest of our article and find out exactly how coffee can help us getting healthier.
+You can check out this very interesting Harvard University video about the benefits of coffee, but not before having read the rest of our article and find out exactly how coffee can help us get healthier.

 Great for fitness and diet

-Another brain ailment that may improve thanks to our favority drink is depression.
+Another brain ailment that may improve thanks to our favorite drink is depression.
 The UK National Institute of Health, as reported once again by the Evening Standard, found out that people drinking four or more cups of coffee per day have a 10% lower chance to be depressed than people drinking little or no kava.

-Coffee protects us from Type 2 Diabetes, gallstones and some types of cancer
+Coffee protects us from Type 2 Diabetes, gallstones, and some types of cancer

 Last but not least…